Springfield College is a private, independent, coeducational four-year college offering undergraduate and graduate degree programs.

-Springfield College graduate Erin Pac '03 received a bronze medal in bobsledding at the 2010 Olympic Games in Vancouver.
-She joins many other Springfield College alumni who have participated in the Olympics as athletes, coaches, sports psychologists, athletic trainers, administrators, judges, officials, and volunteers, including Greco-Roman gold medalist Jeff Blatnick ‘79, and swimming gold-medalist William Yorzyck ‘54.
+Springfield College men's volleyball coach Charlie Sullivan was a member of the United States Men's Volleyball coaching staff that captured a bronze medal at the 2016 Olympic Games in Brazil.
+He joined many other Springfield College alumni who have participated in the Olympics as athletes, coaches, sports psychologists, athletic trainers, administrators, judges, officials, and volunteers, including boblsedding bronze medalist Eric Pac '03, Greco-Roman gold medalist Jeff Blatnick ‘79, and swimming gold-medalist William Yorzyck ‘54.

 The College has been recognized by the Carnegie Foundation as one of a select group of colleges and universities throughout the U.S. that have earned the foundation's Community Engagement Classification.
 This classification recognizes the College for its curriculum, which involves students and faculty members addressing community needs, as well as outreach and partnerships that benefit both the external community and the campus community.